 Aegisub may still work for you if: You do anime fansubbing with complex ASS karaoke effects, you already have all your text transcribed and only need timing/styling, and Aegisub happens to run stable on your specific macOS version.

-GeekLink is a better fit if: You need to generate subtitles from video (not just edit existing files), you work with multiple videos or languages, you want a single app for the full workflow (transcribe → translate → style → burn-in), or you're tired of Aegisub crashing on your Mac.
+GeekLink is a better fit if: You need to generate subtitles from video (not just edit existing files), you work with multiple videos or languages, you want a single app for the full workflow (transcribe → translate → style → burn-in), or you're tired of Aegisub's manual-only workflow and the Gatekeeper hassle on Mac.

 Disclosure: GeekLink is our product.
 Aegisub was a pioneering tool that shaped subtitle editing for an entire generation — we respect its legacy.
 This comparison reflects the current state of both tools in 2026.